railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 Deployment
 ==========

-As you have seen, the complete architecture of Open ERP includes the following elements:
+As you have seen, the complete architecture of OpenERP includes the following elements:

 * a database server,

-* an Open ERP application server,
+* an OpenERP application server,

 * an OpenERP client-web server,

-* several clients that access the Open ERP server: they can either be web clients if the client-web server is installed, or GTK clients.
+* several clients that access the OpenERP server: they can either be web clients if the client-web server is installed, or GTK clients.

 .. index::